 On the island of Orango it’s possible to see freshwater hippos.
 It has the largest population of marine hippos and there are boat trips available to see them up close.
 On some islands there are even turtle nesting grounds.
 João Vieira-Poilão Islands National Park has the best spots for seeing turtles.
 You’re able to see rare green turtles, hawksbill, leatherback, and olive ridley turtles.

-What Should I Take To Guinea-Bissau?
+What Should I Take to Guinea-Bissau?

 Canadian Embassy in Guinea-Bissau